 FAQ – When Was the Ethiopian Bible Written

-When were the earliest parts of the Ethiopian Bible written?
+When did the translation of the Ethiopian Bible into Ge’ez begin?